 When you’re after a consistent monthly income, you can’t go with a niche that’s seasonal or going to be short-lived.
 Many bloggers own multiple niche blogs so it’s fine for them to have some blogs in seasonal or “temporary” niches, but if you’re just starting out and looking to make money consistently out of your blog, then you must go with an evergreen niche.

 Let us quickly clarify what we said a bit further by giving you an example for each of them.
 A temporary niche would be something based around a movie or a series of movies.
-When the hype around those movies die down, the niche would die down as well.
+When the hype around those movies dies down, the niche would die down as well.

 As for a seasonal niche, you can think of something like winter sports.
 If you’re in this niche, your traffic and earnings would go down significantly in the summer months.

-An evergreen niche, on the other hand, would be something based around sports in general, say baseball for a specific niche, as well as anything related to fitness, home improvement, woodworking and so on.
+An evergreen niche, on the other hand, would be something based around sports in general, say baseball for a specific niche, as well as anything related to fitness, home improvement, woodworking, and so on.

 Are You Interested or Passionate About the Niche?

 However, there’s one more aspect to choosing the right niche after making sure it’s less competitive and fairly profitable.
 And it’s your interest or passion.
-Do you really have interest in the niche you’re looking to make a blog in?
+Do you really have an interest in the niche you’re looking to make a blog in?
 Are you at least somewhat passionate about it?

-Sure, many bloggers make niche blogs about some really weird topics and still succeed, but then they are either very committed about making it successful and can push themselves to do a lot of boring work, or as it happens in most cases, they have the money to hire writers who can write content in those niches for them.
+Sure, many bloggers make niche blogs about some really weird topics and still succeed, but then they are either very committed to making it successful and can push themselves to do a lot of boring work, or as it happens in most cases, they have the money to hire writers who can write content in those niches for them.

 If you choose a niche you’re not interested in at all, it would lead to procrastination in writing content on different topics in that particular niche.
 And most niche blogs need a fairly large amount of content to succeed and make a good income for you.